• Print

 Dear Micromanager:

 Even if you are 30% better at a task than someone who works for you, the time it takes for you to check on them every few hours, and demand approvals over trivial decisions, costs more in lost morale, passion for work, and destruction of self-respect among your staff than the 30% you think you’re adding.
-No one works well if they feel they are being treated like an idiot child.
+No one works well if they feel they are being treated like a confused child.
 Having two people involved in work that should only require one wastes everyone’s time.

 Perhaps you don’t think you are managing thoroughbreds and that your horses need lots of help.